Bank of Toronto: History

 World War I brought new challenges for the two banks when they were called upon to finance war expenditures and to support the innovation of war bonds marketed to the general public.
 Half of the staff of the two banks served in the armed forces.

 Except for some contraction in the western provinces due to drought, the decade following the war was one of expansion and increasing profitability due to resource development and industrial expansion.
 The bank weathered the storm of depression in the 1930s without great difficulty, despite a decline in earnings.
 Like all Canadian banks, they endured criticism of its credit policies and resisted the introduction of a central bank to control the money supply and advise on fiscal policy.
 Ultimately the Bank of Canada was established and the banks relinquished their right to issue their own currency.

 The coming of the Second World War involved the banks, once again, in the marketing of war bonds and in participation in the control of foreign exchange, rationing, and other financial war measures.
 Approximately 500 staff, or almost half the total, entered the armed forces.

 The Bank of Toronto emerged from the war in 1945 stronger than ever, with assets more than doubled since 1939.
 With the post-war boom they became more active in business lending and in the penetration of new markets.
 However, they quickly realized that the costs of expansion and competition with much larger rivals made their objectives difficult to realize.
 Neither bank had engaged in acquisitions or mergers in order to grow, but both determined that a union with a bank of equal size would place them in a much stronger position to take advantage of the opportunities of the post-war economy.

-Architecture
+Amalgamation

 The bank's 1893 headquarters at 60 Wellington St East, designed by William Kauffmann.
 It was demolished in 1961.

-The Bank of Toronto in Winnipeg, Manitoba erected in 1905-06 is on the Registry of Historical Places of Canada.
-The Bank of Toronto at 205 Yonge Street in Toronto, Ontario built in 1905 is on the Registry of Historical Places of Canada.
-The Bank of Toronto Building in Victoria, British Columbia built in 1951 is on the Registry of Historical Places of Canada.
-The Bank of Toronto Building in Chaplin, Saskatchewan built in 1915 is on the Registry of Historical Places of Canada.
-The Bank of Toronto Vault in Turtle Mountain, Manitoba, completed in 1919, is on the Registry of Historical Places of Canada.